jonascavalcantineto/aws-eks-labs/lab-001/README.md

-# How to deploy Kubernetes in AWS Amazon
+# Deploy EKS on AWS

-## The following applications are required to access the AWS infrastrucuture: awscli and aws-iam-authenticator
+### The following applications are required to access the AWS infrastrucuture: awscli and aws-iam-authenticator

 * Download the *accessKey.csv* file of the AWS administrator on AWS Console portal.

 ### Install the awscli client

-#### Requirements:
+### Requirements:
     - Python > version 2.7
     - Pip3